 Maintain Optimal Hydration with DripDrop and Save 25%

 Adding DripDrop to that water will provide three times the electrolytes of a normal sports drink.
-That’s three times the stuff that can help fight inflammation and may improve overall function by assisting the body with dehydration relief.
-Try different flavors with DripDrop’s multi-flavor pouch, or subscribe to your favorites and save 25% on your purchase.
+That's three times the stuff that can help fight inflammation and may improve overall function by assisting the body with communication.
+Try different flavors with DripDrop's multi-flavor pouch, or subscribe to your favorites and save 25% on every order.